Olympic champ Sun Yang faces public hearing in doping case

 World-class athletes must inform anti-doping authorities where and when they will be available for one hour each day to give samples.

 Events unfolded at a nearby clubhouse.
-Blood was drawn but he objected to credentials for the chaperone who he alleged improperly used a phone to take photos and video of him.
+Blood was drawn but Sun objected to credentials for the chaperone who he alleged improperly used a phone to take photos and video of him.
+Sun later deleted images from the cellphone.

 In an escalating row, a newly arrived (and twice banned) team doctor questioned the nurse’s authorization and argued to prevent the blood vial leaving.